binkley/modern-java-practices/README.md

 ## Introduction

 Hi!
 I want you to have _awesome builds_.
-If you're on Java or a JVM project, this article is for you.
+If you're on Java or a JVM project ( Kotlin, Scala, Clojure, JRuby, _et al_), this article is for you.

 My purpose is to highlight and provide examples for building modern Java/JVM projects with Gradle or Maven.
-I don't cover build features for JVM languages other than Java; for those happily using Kotlin, Clojure, Scala, JRuby, etc., I still hope this article a good read.
+The article focuses on Java, but many points apply to _any_ JVM language build (well, perhaps not language code style).

 This project has simple goals: